EvaSeidlmayer/orcid-for-wikidata/README.md

 [Q29571127](https://www.wikidata.org/wiki/Q29571127)  "Visual and Motor Deficits in Grown-up Mice with Congenital Zika Virus Infection"

-Of 2 785 993 identified publications **from ORCID_2019_activites_1.tar.gz we found 457 417 Wikidata-items** of scientific papers identified by PMID, PMC, DOI, Scopus-ID (eid) and DNB.
-Applying only PMID and DOI in a former check, we had been able to detected only 751 Wikidata-items.
+Of 2 785 993 identified publications **from ORCID_2019_activites_1.tar.gz** we found **457 417 Wikidata-items** of scientific papers identified by PMID, PMC, DOI, Scopus-ID (eid) and DNB.

+side info: Applying only PMID and DOI in a former check, we had been able to detected only 751 Wikidata-items.
 The relatively small quantity of items detected could also be related to the poor performance of the public API for large query volumns.